-Pink and red grapefruit also contain lycopene, a phytochemical thought to guard against prostate, lung and stomach cancers.
+Like all citrus fruit, grapefruit contains flavanones, phytochemicals that have been shown to protect brain cells, strengthen blood vessels and dampen inflammation.
+Pink and red grapefruit also contain lycopene, a phytochemical thought to guard against prostate cancer.
 Preliminary research shows that lycopene may also play a role in the prevention of heart disease and macular degeneration disease.

 Nutrient information per one-half of a grapefruit: